 When a promoter’s campaign to “pump” a stock is successful, it will attract potential investors to purchase the shares of the target company.
-The increased demand on that particular share and of course the trading volume will convince more number of people to believe the hype and eventually to buy shares.
+The increased demand for that particular share and of course the trading volume will convince more number of people to believe the hype and eventually to buy shares.

-While talking about “Pump and Dump”, the point that deserves attention, is the “short and distort”, the variant of the pump and dump scam.
+While talking about “Pump and Dump”, the point that deserves attention, is the “short and distort”, variant of the pump and dump scam.
 In this process, instead of first buying the stock and then artificially raising the price of the same, the scammer first short-sells the stock, then artificially lowers the price using the aforementioned techniques.
 The scammer covers his short position eventually when he buys back the stock at a lower value.

-In the recent days, considerable number of ‘pump and dump’ activities in the stock market has come under the scanner of market regulator SEBI.
+In recent days, a considerable number of ‘pump and dump’ activities in the stock market has come under the scanner of market regulator SEBI.
 The regulating body suspects certain brokers are luring small investors by these artificial methods of high trade volumes.
-The pump and dump cases have been found to be quite prominent in the mid-cap stocks, importantly in the infrastructure sector.
+The pump and dump cases have been found to be quite prominent in the mid-cap stocks, and importantly in the infrastructure sector.
 SEBI is trying to figure out the best possible ways to reduce the ‘pump and dump’ schemes from the stock market.

 Besides, figuring out and detecting the possible cases of market manipulation, SEBI is also trying to help out in building linkages between several transactions and allied activities of the networked entities.